-Water supply for the Service Area is provided by Forney Lake Water Supply Corporation ("FLWSC"), which holds a Certificate of Convenience and Necessity over a certain area, including all of the Service Area.
-FLWSC purchases wholesale water from the NTMWD.
-Pursuant to an August 11, 2003 agreement between FLWSC and the Service Area as amended, FLWSC has committed to obtain sufficient water supply capacity to provide water to serve the ultimate development within the Service Area.
+Water supply for the Service Area, including the District, is provided by Forney Lake Water Supply Corporation ("FLWSC"), which holds a Certificate of Convenience and Necessity over a certain area, including all of the Service Area.
+FLWSC purchases wholesale water from NTMWD.
+Pursuant to an August 11, 2003 agreement between FLWSC and the Participants, as amended, FLWSC has committed 3,332 ESFCs of its existing capacity to the Service Area.
 FLWSC has contracted with NTMWD to purchase 1,500 gallons per minute ("gpm") of water supply.
-FLWSC owns and operates a 950,000 gallon ground storage tank, a 500,000 gallon ground storage tank, a 500,000 gallon ground storage tank with a total capacity of 500,000 gallons is currently substantially complete and is expected to be operational within the next 60 days.
-Once the second elevated storage is operational, the water supply and distribution system will be sufficient to serve 4,000 ESFCs.
+FLWSC owns and operates five ground storage tanks with a total capacity of 1,425,000 gallons, two elevated storage tanks with a total capacity of 1,000,000 gallons, and 1,500 gpm supply line.
+The District's water supply is capable of serving 7,083 ESFCs, which is sufficient to serve the 3,831 ESFCs existing in the combined for the Service Area, including the 1,122 ESFCs in the District.

-FLWSC operates and maintains the water lines serving the District and receives all of the revenue from providing retail water service.

-The FLWSC currently is serving approximately 3,457 ESFCs, including 3,343 within the Service Area and the surrounding neighborhoods.
+FLWSC operates and maintains the water lines serving the District and receives all of the revenue from the providing of retail water service.
+The FLWSC is currently serving approximately 7,083 ESFCs, which is sufficient to serve the 4,457 ESFCs existing in the Service Area, including the 1,624 ESFCs in the District.
 As development proceeds within the Service Area, FLWSC will need to purchase additional water supply from NTMWD and the Master District has agreed to construct the water infrastructure necessary to serve the Service Area.